Tree Topology- Definition, Types, Advantages and Disadvantages

 Types of Tree Topology

-There are different types of tree topologies including:
+There are several types of tree topologies based on how nodes are branched:

-1. Binary Tree: Each node has a maximum of two child nodes.
+1. Binary Tree: Each parent node has a maximum of two child nodes.

-2. Ternary Tree: Each node can have up to three child nodes.
+2. Ternary Tree: Each parent node can have up to three child nodes.

-3. N-ary Tree: Each node can have any number of child nodes.
+3. N-ary Tree: Each parent node can have any number of child nodes.
+This is the most flexible type.

 Network Tree Topology Examples